Miniature Schnauzer: Temperament

 The American Kennel Club breed standard describes temperament as "alert and spirited, yet obedient to command ... friendly, intelligent and willing to please... never overaggressive or timid".
 Usually easy to train, they tend to be excellent watchdogs with a good territorial instinct, but more inclined toward barking than biting.
 They are often aloof with strangers until the owners of the home welcome the guest, upon which they are typically very friendly to them.
 While the Miniature Schnauzer is included in the Terrier Group in North America (due to rat-catching background), it does not have common ancestry with Terriers from Great Britain, and compared to them has a different personality, being more laid back, obedient, friendly, and less aggressive to other dogs.

-Miniature Schnauzers can compete in dog agility trials, obedience, showmanship, flyball, and tracking.
-Schnauzers have a high prey drive, which means they may chase other small animals and hence should not be off leash when not in a fenced area.
 Stanley Coren ranked the Miniature Schnauzer 12th out of 140 breeds in his book The Intelligence of Dogs (2006).
 Coren grouped the breed amongst "excellent working dogs".
 Additionally, experts contacted by Coren ranked the Miniature as fifth among top 15 breeds at watchdog barking ability.